Freakwill/pyrimidine/paper/paper.md

 [`Pyrimidine`](https://github.com/Freakwill/pyrimidine) stands as a versatile framework designed for GAs, offering exceptional extensibility for a wide array of evolutionary algorithms, including particle swarm optimization and difference evolution.

-Leveraging the principles of object-oriented programming(OOP) and the meta-programming, we introduce a distinctive design paradigm is coined as "algebra-inspired Programming" signifying the fusion of algebraic methodologies with the software architecture.
+Leveraging the principles of object-oriented programming (OOP) and the meta-programming, we introduce a distinctive design paradigm is coined as "algebra-inspired Programming" signifying the fusion of algebraic methodologies with the software architecture.

 # Statement of need

-As one of the earliest developed intelligent algorithms [holland, katoch], the genetic algorithm(GA) has found extensive application across various domains and has undergone modifications and integrations with new algorithms [@alam; @cheng; @katoch].
+As one of the earliest developed optimization algorithms [@holland; @katoch], the genetic algorithm (GA) has found extensive application across various domains and has undergone modifications and integrations with new algorithms [@alam; @cheng; @katoch].
 The principles of GA will not be reviewed in this article.
 For a detailed understanding, please refer to references [@holland; @simon] and the associated literatures.

 In a typical Python implementation, populations are initially defined as lists of individuals, with each individual represented by a chromosome composed of a list of genes.
 Creating an individual can be achieved utilizing either the standard library's `array` or the widely-used third-party library [`numpy`](https://numpy.org/).
 Following this, evolutionary operators are defined and applied to these structures.